Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/Zynq7000-EDT/4-linux-for-zynq.rst

 -  Create simple Linux applications with the Vitis IDE.
 -  Run and debug using the Vitis IDE.

 Up until now, all your development and debugging activities have been running on the processing system.
-In the :doc:`next chapter <5-using-gp-port-zynq>`, you begin adding components to the programmable logic (PL).
+In the next chapter, you begin adding components to the programmable logic (PL).
 The first step involves using the GP port in Zynq devices.

 .. include:: ../docs/substitutions.txt